 - Avoid hanging your clothes to dry outdoors

-- Wear wraparound sunglasses to prevent pollen getting into your eyes Applying a small amount of Vaseline around the nostrils can help to trap pollen grains
+- Wear wraparound glasses or sunglasses to prevent pollen getting into your eyes Applying a small amount of Vaseline around the nostrils can help to trap pollen grains

 Be allergy aware